Installing Guild AI

 sudo pip install guildai

 You may alternatively install Guild AI in a Python virtual environment.
-Refer to the next section for details.
+Refer to the next sections for details.

 If you would like to install Guild within a Python virtual environment, run the following: